waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - GNEISS (Geodude) Lv 20.
 Lead with GNEISS against Whitney's Normal types.
 Magnitude and Rock Throw are main tools.
 Carry HARD STONE.

 # NPCs & Trainers
-- Juggler Irwin (Super Nerd sprite) at (5, 10): Voltorb x4.
+- Juggler Irwin (Super Nerd sprite) at (5, 10) on Route 35: Voltorb x4.
 Defeated.
-- Bug Catcher Arnie at (16, 8): Venonat.
+- Bug Catcher Arnie at (16, 8) on Route 35: Venonat.
 Defeated.
-- Bird Keeper Bryan at (14, 28): Pidgey, Pidgeotto.
+- Bird Keeper Bryan at (14, 28) on Route 35: Pidgey, Pidgeotto.
 Defeated.
-- Firebreather Walt at (3, 10): Magmar x2.
+- Firebreather Walt at (3, 10) on Route 35: Magmar x2.
 Defeated.
-- Officer at (5, 6): Requests delivery to Route 31.
+- Officer at (5, 6) in Goldenrod City: Requests delivery to Route 31.
 - Gym Guide (ID 6) at (5, 15) in Goldenrod Gym.
+- Beauty Victoria (ID 4) at (0, 4) in Goldenrod Gym: Sentret x2.
+Defeated.
+- Lass (ID 2) at (9, 13) in Goldenrod Gym.

 # Inventory & Key Items
 - Coin Case: Found in Goldenrod Underground (Turn 3971).